Kontakt

 If you do not wish to take the final exam, you will receive a confirmation of course participation after completing the course.

-23-24 January 2025
+30-31 January 2025

-The e-learning course units are complemented by two elective classroom training days at Frankfurt School in Frankfurt, Germany.
+The e-learning course units are complemented by two elective on-campus training days at Frankfurt School in Frankfurt, Germany.
 These days provide the opportunity for participants and trainers to meet in real life for reflection, discussions, deep dives into current trends, and tailored training sessions.

 Course Structure*